n-K0/WeatherPush/README.md

+# ⚠️ Important Notice

+This repository is a copy of a private project for work purposes.
+Some features may not work as expected.

 # WeatherPush

 WeatherPush est une application Go qui permet de recevoir des notifications push avec les prévisions météorologiques pour une ville spécifique.